istio/istio.io/content/docs/reference/config/installation-options-changes/index.md

 keywords: [kubernetes, helm, install, options]
 ---

 The tables below show changes made to the installation options used to customize Istio install using Helm between release 1.0 and release 1.1.
-The tables are grouped in to four different categories:
+The tables are grouped in to three different categories:

 - The installation options already in the previous release but whose values or descriptions have been modified in the new release.
 - The new installation options added in the new release.